Educado-App/resources/ERRORS.md

 ## E09 Answer Exercises Errors
 - **E0901** This exercise is already in completedExercises.
+- **E0902** This section could not be found in the completedCourse array.

 ## E10  Content Creator Approval Errors
 - **E1001** This Content Creator has not been approved